High-force springs

 Manufacturing and quality specifications for disc springs: dimensions, approved materials, processes by thickness, tolerances, and behavior under relaxation and fatigue.

-The standard classifies parts into three groups by thickness (Group 1: < 1.25 mm · Group 2: 1.25 — 6 mm · Group 3: > 6 mm up to 14 mm) and into three series by De/t ratio (Series A, B, C) that set the force level.
+The standard classifies the parts into three groups by thickness (Group 1: < 1.25 mm · Group 2: 1.25 — 6 mm · Group 3: > 6 mm up to 14 mm) and into three series by the h₀/t ratio (Series A, B and C), which defines the shape of the force-deflection curve.

 DIN 2093 is the historic German designation; DIN EN 16983 is its harmonized European version.
 Both are used interchangeably.
 The companion standard DIN 2092 / DIN EN 16984 covers the calculation methods.